Man stabbed at UK Home Office in London | DW | 15.08.2019

 British police have reported an apparent knife attack near the Home Office in London.
-The security forces have cordoned off the area, local media said.
-The incident follows a launch of an anti knife-crime campaign.
+Security forces have cordoned off the area, local media said.
+The incident follows the launch of an anti knife-crime campaign.

 "The injuries are currently being treated as life threatening," police said.